 The oldest profession is rigorously recorded in the Bible depicting instances of prostitution by career professionals as well as prostitutes prompted by circumstance.
-Today, with over 40 million sex workers worldwide, it’s not surprising that every country on the planet has laws governing it.
+Today, with over 40 million prostitutes worldwide and between one and two million prostitutes in the US alone, it’s not surprising that every country on the planet has laws governing it.
 Whether prostitution should be vigorously opposed or tacitly accepted is a subject of much debate, and it seems no one policy holds the monopoly on success or failure.

-Legalizing prostitution has failed to check illegal prostitution.
+Legalizing prostitution has failed to check its illegal counterpart

-Prostitution reinforces the darkest attitudes of Capitalism, in which people are reduced to commodities.
+It reinforces the darkest attitudes of capitalism, in which people are reduced to commodities

 How does one quantify value for an hour of her time?
 How about for a pound of her flesh?
 Exchanging money for sexual interaction, an interaction which is commonly regarded as both an expression and vehicle of intimacy, reduces this bond-solidifying act to mere transaction.
-And while some buyers voice disillusionment with the services rendered, others draw extreme satisfaction from the leverage one gains from paying for sex, allowing them to “to do things with [prostitutes] that real women would not put up with.”
-Eh em?
-Prostitutes are as real as girlfriends and wives, but the essence of this statement shows just how effective sex-for-pay is at removing all traces of humanity from its practitioners.
+And while some buyers voice disillusionment with the services rendered, others draw extreme satisfaction from the leverage one gains from paying for sex, allowing them to “do things with [prostitutes] that real women would not put up with.”
+But, let’s not forget that prostitutes are as real as girlfriends and wives.
+The essence of this statement, which was taken as part of an international research project researching men who buy sex, shows just how effective sex-for-pay is at removing all traces of humanity from its practitioners.

-One formerly illicit trade gone legal, marijuana, has done wonders for economic and social rejuvenation in Colorado.
+One formerly illicit trade that is now legal, marijuana, has done wonders for economic and social rejuvenation in Colorado.
 In 2015, the state has grossed nearly $1 billion in pot revenues (approximately 15% of that became the state’s through taxation), most of which have been funneled into the state’s school system.
-Nevada makes similar gains through its gaming industry.
 At the city and county levels, Coloradans have used their share to ramp up public health initiatives and even to address homelessness.
 Imagine how different prostitution would seem if a portion of its proceeds went to providing child-care support for working parents, or to supplement medical research that helps to cure disease, or to help fund drug rehabilitation programs.

-Bottom Lines: Prostitution is not a hegemonic practice.
+The Bottom Line: Prostitution is not a hegemonic practice.
 Because it comes in so many mediums, and is practiced by willing and unwilling parties, governments are unlikely to effectively address the ills (or the benefits) that accompany prostitution with one-size-fits-all policies – nor should they try.
-Case by case consideration would do much to reaffirm a basic truth that seems missing from most discussions of prostitution – the fact that prostitutes are people.
+What do you think?